-Shortly we will be offering even higher download and upload speeds by cable, thanks to new modems that operate on the so-called Docsis 3.1 standard.
-The city of Utrecht will be the very first to experience this, and that will only be the beginning.
+Recently, we started offering even higher download and upload speeds by cable, thanks to new modems that operate on the so-called Docsis 3.1 standard.
+The Dutch city of Utrecht was the very first to experience this, and that was only be the beginning.
 We are looking at new technologies that enable faster data transmission by cable, up to 10 Gigabit per second for uploading and downloading.
 To realize that we need considerable investments.
 We need, for example, to replace thousands of nodes and amplifiers– the grey street cabinets – that pass on the signal.
 In this project alone we are investing a total of 200 million euros.

 More VodafoneZiggo each year

 Another important step in improving the efficiency of our networks is merging the networks of Vodafone and Ziggo.
 Behind the scenes they are still operating separately.
 The Vodafone network handles the mobile data traffic, the Ziggo network takes care of the Wi-Fi, TV and radio signal.
 Up until the cabinets in the street (Ziggo) and the transmitter masts (Vodafone) both networks are technically identical.
 In principle the cables, hardware and software of both networks can therefore handle each other’s traffic flow.
 When you merge the two networks, the aggregate will be a lot more efficient.
 This is a huge technical project we are investing 75 million euros in, of which we will reap the benefits later.

 Each year a step closer to the network of the future